gnydick/qairon/README.md

 ## Use as a module
 * once the `qairon-qcli` package is installed, you may
 ```
-from qairon.qcli import CLIController as qcli
+from qairon_cli.qcli import CLIController as qcli
 ```